Generic Name: infliximab

 In rheumatoid arthritis, Crohn's disease and psoriasis clinical trials, re-administration of infliximab after a period of no treatment resulted in a higher incidence of infusion reactions relative to regular maintenance treatment [see Adverse Reactions (6.1)].
 In general, the benefit-risk of re-administration of Renflexis after a period of no-treatment, especially as a re-induction regimen given at weeks 0, 2 and 6, should be carefully considered.
 In the case where Renflexis maintenance therapy for psoriasis is interrupted, Renflexis should be reinitiated as a single dose followed by maintenance therapy.

-Agents that inhibit TNF have been associated in rare cases with CNS manifestation of systemic vasculitis, seizure and new onset or exacerbation of clinical symptoms and/or radiographic evidence of central nervous system demyelinating disorders, including multiple sclerosis and optic neuritis, and peripheral demyelinating disorders, including Guillain-Barré syndrome.
+Agents that inhibit TNF have been associated with CNS manifestation of systemic vasculitis, seizure and new onset or exacerbation of clinical symptoms and/or radiographic evidence of central nervous system demyelinating disorders, including multiple sclerosis and optic neuritis, and peripheral demyelinating disorders, including Guillain-Barré syndrome.
 Prescribers should exercise caution in considering the use of Renflexis in patients with these neurologic disorders and should consider discontinuation of Renflexis if these disorders develop.